 Rebecca Hansen-White

 ReporterRebecca Hansen-White joined the KLCC News Department in November 2023.
 She started her journalism career in print, first as an editorial assistant at her hometown paper, The Dayton Chronicle in Southeast Washington.
-She spent the 2017 legislative session at the Washington Statehouse as a correspondent for The Columbia Basin Herald newspaper and started covered local government and criminal justice issues for The Spokesman-Review newspaper in Spokane in 2018.
+She spent the 2017 legislative session at the Washington Statehouse as a correspondent for The Columbia Basin Herald newspaper.
+She moved to The Spokesman-Review newspaper in Spokane in 2018, covering local government and criminal justice issues.
 She started her public radio career in 2021 as a reporter, and fill-in host for Spokane Public Radio where she covered healthcare, rural communities and environmental issues.

 Rebecca studied journalism and political science at Washington State University and enjoys collecting vintage records, and spending time with her husband and cat Iris.